 - new or unusual lumps in your breasts

 - redness or puckering of the skin on your breasts

 - discharge from your nipple, especially if it’s clear, red, or bloody

 - an indentation or flattening of your nipple

-According to the Mayo Clinic, the specific cause of fibrocystic breast disease and breast changes isn’t fully understood.
+According to the Mayo Clinic, the specific cause of fibrocystic breast disease isn’t fully understood.
 However, doctors suspect that estrogen and other reproductive hormones play a role.
-As a result, your symptoms will likely disappear once you reach menopause and the fluctuation and production of these hormones decreases and stabilizes.
+As a result, your symptoms will likely disappear once you reach menopause, as the fluctuation and production of these hormones decreases and stabilizes.